dinhbrandon/friendforge/README.md

 starting point.
 Please follow the guidance for each one for a most successful project.

-* `docker-compose.yaml`: there isn't much in here, just a **really** simple UI and FastAPI service.
+- `docker-compose.yaml`: there isn't much in here, just a **really** simple UI and FastAPI service.
 Add services (like a database) to this file as you did with previous projects in module #2.
-* `.gitlab-ci.yml`: This is your "ci/cd" file where you will configure automated unit tests, code quality checks, and the building and deployment of your production system.
+- `.gitlab-ci.yml`: This is your "ci/cd" file where you will configure automated unit tests, code quality checks, and the building and deployment of your production system.
-  Currently, all it does is deploy an "under construction" page to your production UI on GitLab and a sample backend to Render.com.
+  Currently, all it does is deploy an "under construction" page to your production UI on GitLab and a sample backend to CapRover.
 We will learn much more about this file.
-* `.gitignore`: This is a file that prevents unwanted files from getting added to your repository, files like `pyc` files, `__pycache__`, etc. We've set it up so that it has a good default configuration for Python projects.
+- `.gitignore`: This is a file that prevents unwanted files from getting added to your repository, files like `pyc` files, `__pycache__`, etc. We've set it up so that it has a good default configuration for Python projects.